tomkeays/lemoyne-pogo/README.md

 Note: there's a limit of 20 screenshot uploads per month per person.
 You can check where you are at by typing "`$quota`" in the `#general` channel.

-Patreons can share their quota with their primary server using the `$share-quota` command in any channel where PokeNav is active.
-Multiple people can share their quota with the server, creating a larger pool of available scans.
-If any user exceeds their individual quota of 20 scans in a given month, they may use up to 30 additional scans from the shared quota.

 ![quota](https://user-images.githubusercontent.com/171037/56753306-4e4d9100-6758-11e9-8daf-68e25acddf1c.png)

 If a user exceeds their individual and shared quota, PokeNav will send them a DM with instructions on increasing their monthly quota via support on Patreon.
 They will be unable to perform any action that requires scanning a screenshot.

+Patreon supporters can share their quota with their primary server using the `$share-quota` command in any channel where PokeNav is active.
+Multiple people can share their quota with the server, creating a larger pool of available scans.
+If any user exceeds their individual quota of 20 scans in a given month, they may use up to 30 additional scans from the shared quota.

 PokeNav documentation: https://docs.pokenavbot.com/quota.html
 ### Raid Counters